Research supports the potential to replace some pharmaceuticals with cannabis.

 Should You Replace your Medication with Cannabis?

-Cutting out your current medications cold turkey can be dangerous.
+Finally, cutting out your current medications cold turkey can be dangerous.
 This is especially true in the case of mood-stabilizers and opioids; going cold turkey can lead to dangerous withdrawals.
-One last thing if you want to ditch pharmaceuticals for cannabis; Don’t forget to work with your physician to develop a safe exit plan.
+Basically – talk to your doctor first.